nix-community/disko/docs/disko-install.md

-# Disko-install
+# disko-install

-Disko-install enhances the normal `nixos-install` with disko's partitioning feature.
+**disko-install** enhances the normal `nixos-install` with disko's partitioning feature.
 It can be started from the NixOS installer but it can also be used to create bootable USB-Sticks from your normal workstation.
 Furthermore `disko-install` has a mount mode that will only mount but not destroy existing partitions.
 The mount mode can be used to mount and repair existing NixOS installations.
-This document provides a comprehensive guide on how to use Disko-Install, including examples for typical usage scenarios.
+This document provides a comprehensive guide on how to use **disko-install**, including examples for typical usage scenarios.

 ## Requirements